 Malaysia continues to sustain its investment growth momentum in the first half of 2019 (1H2019) despite the challenging global economic landscape and intense competition, with total investments of RM92.0 billion recorded in the services, manufacturing and primary sectors.
 These investments were from 2,554 projects and will potentially create 59,542 employment opportunities in the country.

-“In 1H2019, foreign investments in the manufacturing, services and primary sectors increased by 97.2% to RM49.5 billion from RM25.1 billion recorded in the first half of 2018.
-Domestic investments approved in 1H2019 amounted to RM42.5 billion, contributing 46.2% to the total.
-This illustrates Malaysia competitive and comparative advantages in attracting investments amid mounting global market uncertainties and trade war tensions,” said YB Datuk Darell.
+During this period, foreign investments in these sectors increased by 97.2% to RM49.5 billion from RM25.1 billion recorded in the first half of 2018.
+This illustrates Malaysia’s competitive and comparative advantages in attracting investments amid mounting global market uncertainties and trade war tensions.
+Domestic investments approved in 1H2019 amounted to RM42.5 billion, contributing 46.2% to the total investments.

 By value of investments, Pulau Pinang (RM9.2 billion), Kedah (RM7.7 billion), Selangor (RM6.0 billion), Johor (RM4.0 billion) and Perak (RM1.7 billion) accounted for 86.4% of the total approved investments in the manufacturing sector.

-The primary sector contributed RM3.9 billion or 4.2% to the total approved projects in the first half of 2019.
+Meanwhile, the primary sector contributed RM3.9 billion or 4.2% to the total approved investments in the first half of 2019.
 The mining subsector continued to lead with approved investments of RM3.6 billion, followed by plantation and commodities with RM257.3 million and agriculture with RM48.6 million.
 These investments are expected to create 443 job opportunities.